 Description: Tokens can be disguised as executables or dynamic link libraries too.

-This works by signing a .exe or a DLL with a certificate containing a Canarytoken.
+This token works by signing a .exe or .dll with a certificate that, when checked for validity, touches your Canary Console.

-When the executable is run or the DLL is loaded, an alert is created in your Console.
+This means that when the executable is run or the .dll is loaded, an alert is created in your Console.

 Follow the steps below to tokenize a binary.